AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 We started moving faster and tilting up and I squished my eyes clothes as I tried to keep my breathing even.
 The kid next to me screamed as his ears built up pressure and he didn't know how to react.
 My body tensed and I had a death grip on the arm rests.
 The woman next to me didn't know what to do, between me and the screaming child.

 The child eventually stopped as his ears equalized and I relaxed when the ding that signaled we could use our electronics was sounded.
-I q
+I quickly pulled my earbuds out of my pocket and plugged it in and set the music to as loud as it would go.
+I didn't care what I listened to as long as I could drown in it and feel nothing else.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NTQyNjkyNyw3NjU0ODE5NjYsLTExNz
+eyJoaXN0b3J5IjpbODM1NjA3NjEzLDc2NTQ4MTk2NiwtMTE3NT
-U4MTUyOTIsLTgyMjQ2MTIyNCw2ODE5OTY1MDEsLTgxNjM2OTQx
+gxNTI5MiwtODIyNDYxMjI0LDY4MTk5NjUwMSwtODE2MzY5NDEw
-MCw0Nzg5MTM0MjUsMTA0MTMxNzEyNiwxMDM1NjIwMjc5LDE5MT
+LDQ3ODkxMzQyNSwxMDQxMzE3MTI2LDEwMzU2MjAyNzksMTkxOD
-g5NDQzMzJdfQ==
+k0NDMzMl19
 -->